Phasesaber/Derpy-Duck/README.md

 - **Clippy Jam** by @jkeatinco - http://jkeatinco.github.io/

 If you made something with this code, please [share here](https://github.com/ellisonleao/clumsy-bird/issues/39) and i'll be happy to add your game into the list.

-Some thoughts about this code you can find on my blog post: http://ellisonleao.svbtle.com/clumsy-bird-an-open-source-flappy-bird-clone